yeehui1988/QCM/README.md

 State vector model is the conventional approach for quantum computing modelling, whereas Heisenberg model is a compact data structure that facilicitates efficient modelling of stabilizer gates that are dominant in practical fault-tolerant quantum circuits.
 In this work, the quantum circuit modelling is implemented through (i) Software simulation method; and (ii) FPGA emulation method.

-Kindly refer to our <a href="https://www.hindawi.com/journals/ijrc/2016/5718124/" target="_blank">state vector emulation paper</a> and <a href="https://protect-au.mimecast.com/s/4mDiCQnzP0tlkyWWuM8Dza?domain=em.rdcu.be" target="_blank">Heisenberg algorithm paper</a> for detailed descriptions of the implemented models and algorithms.
+Kindly refer to our <a href="https://www.hindawi.com/journals/ijrc/2016/5718124/" target="_blank">state vector emulation paper</a>, <a href="https://protect-au.mimecast.com/s/4mDiCQnzP0tlkyWWuM8Dza?domain=em.rdcu.be" target="_blank">Heisenberg algorithm paper</a> and <a href="http://dx.doi.org/10.1142/S0219749918500521" target="_blank">Heisenberg emulaton paper</a> for detailed descriptions of the implemented models and algorithms.

 ## Citation
 If you find QCM useful, please cite our published papers: